Need Help? Give us a call.

 You have a lot to do running a small business—and hopefully your books aren’t one of them.
 Having a good accountant or bookkeeper can help your business save money and avoid mistakes, so it is highly recommended that all small businesses invest in this relationship early.

-So, assuming you have appropriately outsourced this crucial responsibility, why should you be concerned with mastering even the most basic accounting principles when you have bigger fish to fry?
+So, assuming you have appropriately outsourced this crucial responsibility, why should you be concerned with mastering even the most basic business accounting principles when you have bigger fish to fry?
 Doesn’t hiring an accountant mean you don’t have to study this sort of thing?

 Well, theoretically yes.
 But knowing basic accounting principles—or at least the gist of them—will help you understand why that accountant you hired is doing such seemingly specific things.
 If you’ve ever gotten frustrated by your accountant’s adherence to a set of seemingly arbitrary rules, you might be more relaxed to know that they’re not arbitrary at all.

 To review, accounting is governed by a series of 10 principles or rules.
-These rules are often referred to as GAAP (pronounced “gap”)—which stands for generally accepted accounting principles.
+These rules are often referred to as GAAP (pronounced “gap”)—which is an accounting term that means generally accepted accounting principles.
 Accounting principles reference these rules or guidelines that your business must follow when preparing financial statements.

 The more you understand about the purpose of generally accepted accounting principles, the more you’ll know why (and how) these principles of accountancy help protect business owners, consumers, and investors from fraud.
 They also guarantee a measure of consistency in the accounting reports among all businesses.
 In order to work in harmony with their accountants, small business owners need to at least know the spirit of these rules!